 However, milling can be considered for long residential driveways, such as those spanning 1,000 feet or more, if the surface allows continuous operation without frequent stops.

 Milling is a technique sometimes employed within asphalt driveway paving services and works best when the existing asphalt is thick enough for partial removal.
-If a driveway or parking lot was initially built with multiple layers of asphalt, milling can remove the top layer while maintaining a solid base.
+When building a multi-layer asphalt driveway or parking lot, milling can remove the top layer while keeping a strong base.
 This eliminates the need for a complete reconstruction, reducing material and trucking costs.

 Potential Limitations of Asphalt Milling